Abhinav7903/Indian-Currency-/README.md

   - plot graphs for clear understanding
 - appv2.py :
   - Contains python code for Flask library
-  - Initial display, Uploading image, Displaying result
+  - Initial display, Uploading image, Displaying result with voice
-- img_classification.py :
-  - Contains python code to predict the result
-  - Takes uploaded image, loads the ML model, Computes

 ## Building model :
 We have used 2 Convolution Layers and a dense layer in our model.